Sign in

 Heavy Duty

-Heavy-duty wheelchairs, or bariatric wheelchairs, are specifically designed to accommodate users with higher weight capacities&#;usually above 300 lbs.
-These robust wheelchairs feature reinforced frames, wider seats, and durable materials to ensure stability, comfort, and long-lasting performance for larger individuals.
+Heavy-duty or bariatric wheelchairs are specifically constructed to accommodate users exceeding 300 lbs.
+These sturdy models feature reinforced frames, broader seats, and resilient materials to ensure durability, comfort, and stability for larger users.

 nedong supply professional and honest service.